What is bleed-through, and how do I avoid it?

 No amount of paint, regardless of brand, will cover it.
 Solutions include:

 Sand through to just below the original surface.
-This is the only solution if you want to distress through your paint and see underlying wood.
 This can be done on just the areas where you see bleed-through—the whole piece doesn’t have to be sanded.

 Use a product like Kilz over the area where you see the bleeding.
 This solution is much easier, but if you want to distress your finished work, you won’t be able to distress through to see the underlying wood.